Galleta12/cloud-coursework/README.md

  6130COMP-Cloud-Coursework

-This is a cloud base applicatin developed during my bachelors studies.
+This is a cloud base applicaiton developed during my bachelors studies.

 To start this applicaiton you need Ubuntu and Docker installed.